API Reference#

 Bases: Flag

-Metrics used to optimize mappings.
+Metrics used to optimize mappings or reported by model.

-ACTIONS = 8#
+ACTIONS = 32#

 Action counts.